Kondapalli railway station

 Kondapalli railway station (station code - KI) is an Indian Railways station in Kondapalli, Vijayawada of Andhra Pradesh.
 It lies on Kazipet - Vijayawada section of New Delhi - Chennai main line.
 It is administered under Vijayawada railway division of the South Central Railway zone.
 It is used as a satellite station to reduce congestion of the rail traffic on Vijayawada Junction.

 Location

 This station is located in Kondapalli, industrial suburban of Vijayawada situated towards west side of the City.
 Localities like Ibrahimpatnam, Kondapalli, NTPS Vijayawada colonies(A, B, C Colonies) are accessible from this station.

+Transport

+APSRTC operates bus services connecting Kondapalli Railway Station with Vijayawada city and surrounding areas.